shubhamv108/concurrency-multithreading/README.md

 - Register contents
 - Thread Priority
 - Pointer to process that created this thread
-- Pointers to other threadds that were created by this thread
+- Pointers to other threads that were created by this thread

 ** https://www.geeksforgeeks.org/thread-control-block-in-operating-system/?ref=rp